el-cms/Tbs-admin/Other/README.md

 #About
 This folder contains some additions, with thier full pathes, relative to `<croogo install dir>`.
+You should copy or link them in the test phase.